The path we’re on:

-- Interest payments on the debt represent the fastest growing part of the federal budget and will be about 12 percent of government spending by 2027 and will continue rising, crowding out critical investments.
+- Interest payments on the debt represent the fastest growing part of the federal budget and could approach $1 trillion annually by 2028, crowding out critical investments.

 - Our tax code’s wide array of deductions, exemptions, and loopholes – known as tax expenditures, or spending through the tax code – represented over $1.5 trillion in lost revenue for the Treasury last year alone.

 - Tax expenditures would make up more than one-quarter of federal spending if included in the budget.